EXHIBITS AT THE BIRTHPLACE MUSEUM

 The Legacy Room Exhibits

 Visitors will have the opportunity to view Susan's life at a glance, through a detailed timeline with historical images.

 Take a look at our artifacts collection, complete with authentic period pieces, such as, Dolls, Ribbons, Figurines, Buttons, Kitchenware, Suffrage Memorabilia and Textiles.
 Items are added to the collection throughout the year, so stop back and take a peek to see what's new.

 Ephemera are authentic printed materials or paper items that have endured over time and used as historical documentation.

 The Susan B Anthony Birthplace Museum collection includes suffrage postcards, bookmarks, paper napkins, playing cards, brochures, and meeting notices, which provide insight into the issues for which early women advocated.

 What was the temperance movement and who was involved?
-Learn how Susan B. Anthony become interested in Temperance and how it shaped her character and her journey to become the iconic role as feminist foremother.
+Learn how Susan B. Anthony became interested in Temperance and how it shaped her character and her journey to become the iconic feminist role model.

 Learn when the 13th, 14th, and 15th Amendments were enacted.
 What are their differences?
 How are they similar?
 What effect did their passage have on the women's movement and the impact of racism?